-BEST PRACTICE GUIDELINES
+SECTION 3 - BEST PRACTICE GUIDELINES

-The church is in an amazing position with the opportunity to disciple individuals from the whole community, from the very young to the very old.
-These best practice guidelines are in place to help those working on behalf of the church to do it well; prioritising the safety and well-being of those they are working with.
+The church is in an amazing position in society, with the opportunity to minister to individuals from the whole community, from the very young to the very old.
+These best practice guidelines are in place to help those working on behalf of the church to do it well, prioritising the safety and well-being of those they are working with.
+Whilst this section is divided into adults and children, some aspects of good practice will overlap.

-WORKING WITH CHILDREN
+3.1 WORKING WITH CHILDREN